-The GPU plays a crucial role, as different microarchitectures typically require different optimisations.
-Although the evaluators can generally operate on any Nvidia GPU with a compute capability of at least 6.1, they are tuned for the Ampere microarchitecture which has a compute capability of 8.6.
-Despite the evaluators being tuned for this microarchitecture, more recent ones can be used as well.
-However, additional tuning is required to ensure that the evaluators can utilise the hardware to its fullest potential.
+Especially the GPU is important, as different microarchitectures typically require different optimisations.
+While the evaluators can generally run on any Nvidia GPU with a compute capability of at least 6.1, they are tuned for the Ampere microarchitecture with a compute capability of 8.6.
+Despite the evaluators being tuned for this microarchitecture, more modern ones can be used as well.
+However, additional tuning is required to ensure the evaluators can utilise the hardware to its fullest potential.